3 Ways Alcohol and Incontinence are Connected in Conflict

 Urinary incontinence impacts almost 1 out of 2 women, and 1 out of 4 men in the US.
 Among women, stress urinary incontinence is the most common type of incontinence, and there are several types of treatment.

 The first focus of treating women with stress urinary incontinence is improving pelvic floor health.
-The network of muscles that comprises your pelvic floor can be strengthened by doing Kegel exercises.
+The network of muscles that comprise your pelvic floor can be strengthened by doing Kegel exercises.
 (Learn how to do Kegels here.)
 Consistent Kegels tighten your pelvic floor, providing better support for your pelvic organs, including your bladder.
 But doing Kegels correctly isn’t always easy.
+Doing them consistently enough to have an effect can also be difficult.

-Elitone is an FDA-cleared device that uses gentle stimulation to do your Kegels for you, and it’s noninvasive and worn externally, like a maxi pad, under your clothes.
+Elitone is an FDA-cleared device that uses gentle stimulation to do your Kegels for you, and longer and stronger than you likely could.
+It is noninvasive and worn externally (where a maxi pad goes) under your clothes.
+This makes it simple for you!

 In many cases, early intervention can greatly reduce and even eliminate bladder leaks.
 Learning about the connection between alcohol and incontinence and limiting your alcohol intake are ways you can help control incontinence.
 Diet, weight gain, and exercise habits are other areas to explore for minimizing leaks.
-Being proactive about your bladder health will help you live a leak-free life.
+Being proactive about your bladder health and strengthening your pelvic floor will help you live a leak-free life.

 Related Articles